Edge modes in 1D microwave photonic crystal: Results

-The effect of geometrical changes of surface cells is also reflected in lumped-element model by the variation of two(surface) parameters: $C_0$ (or $q_0$) and $d_0$ – see Fig. 1(e).
-In the studies presented in Fig. 3(b) we read out the length $d_0 = 11.5$ mm = 0.72 $d$ (directly form the considered geometry of surface cells in MSTL) and we took $p_0 = 0.53 p$ (assuming that the ratio of area of surface cell and bulk cell: $S_0/S$ can by related to appropriate ratio of capacitances: $S_0/S \approx C_0/C \approx p_0/p$).
-For above values of parameters we found the transmission peak located in the center of the third stop band – see Fig. 3(d).
-By careful inspection we can notice that the peak is doubled.
-When the number of bulk networks, separating two defected (surface) networks, is lowered then the splitting of doublet is enhanced – see inset in Fig. 2(b).
+The geometric changes of the edge cells in finite systems are introduced by varying the parameters: $C_0$ and $d_0$.
+The length of the edge cells $d_0$ is clearly defined ($d_0=11.5$ mm for the experimental realization).
+We have estimated the value of $C_0$ assuming that the ratio of the area of the edge cell to the area of the bulk cell: $S_0/S$ can be related to the corresponding ratio of capacitances: $S_0/S \approx C_0/C$.
+By calculating the transmission for the ladder network, we found that the transmission peak is located inside the gap, close to the experimentally determined frequency -- see Fig.~\ref{Fig:lump_element}(a).
+Careful inspection allows us to note that the peak is doubled.

-We showed that surface states appear in considered system as a result of geometrical changes of the terminal parts of periodic MSTL.
-We are going to investigate now how to tune the frequencies of surface states within the stop band by adjustment of surface parameters describing the geometry of surface cells of MSTL.
-We changed length of surface cells $d_0$ and the width of the wider section in surface cell $w_0$ (the length of this section l0 was kept unaltered).
-We performed the numerical studies where the values of cell $w_0$ and $l_0$ were changed gradually.
-The computations were supplemented by the outcomes obtained from lumped element model, where the change of the parameter $w_0$ was simulated by the appropriate change of the capacitance $C_0$ (or parameter $q_0$).

-In Fig. 4 we presented the dependencies of the surface states frequencies on surface parameters: $d_0$ and $w_0$ ($C_0$) in the second stop band of considered MSTL.
-We used both numerical simulations (Fig. 4(a,b)) and lumped-element model (Fig. 4(c,d)) to investigate those dependencies.
-Both methods give similar results which confirms the applicability of considered lumped element-model for investigation of surface states in periodic MSTL.